Inference for high-dimensional instrumental variables regression: Materials required for Section

 \subsection{Materials required for Section~\ref{ss:remainders}}

 }

-The asymptotic results of Section~\ref{normality} depend on the high-level assumption that the remainder terms~$\rem_\ell$ satisfy~$\|\rem_\ell\|_\infty=o_{\Prb}(1)$.
-In this section, we identify the specific conditions under which this assumption is satisfied for the two-stage Lasso.
+The asymptotic results of Section~\ref{normality} depend on the high-level assumption that the remainder terms~$\rem_\ell$ and satisfy~$\|\rem_\ell\|_\infty=o_{\Prb}(1)$.
+In this Section, we identify the specific conditions under which this assumption is satisfied for the two-stage Lasso.
 The primary goal of these conditions, which we present in Assumption~\ref{gr} below, is to ensure the~$\ell_1$ consistency of the first- and second-stage estimators and of the estimator~$\rTh$ specified in Section~\ref{ss:inverse}.
+We implicitly refer to~$\n$-indexed sequences of all quantities mentioned below.